Who are Céline Garnavault and Thomas Sillard?

 What are the other current events of the company?

-An English version of BAD BLOCK is currently in preparation, indeed the 2025 laureate of the PARI! pathway supported by the Ministry of Culture and the French Institute, the company wishes to develop its artistic presence internationally.
+An English version of BAD BLOCK is currently in preparation, indeed the award-winning 2025 of the PARI! pathway supported by the Ministry of Culture and the French Institute, the company wishes to develop its artistic presence internationally.

 Our shows BLOCK and TRACK continue their tours with beautiful highlights such as the Théâtre du Châtelet in October 2025 for TRACK.